Badsworth/pfml_scripts/docs/contributing.md

 It's still possible to rebase and force-push your branch using `git rebase main`, but this pathway should be avoided if your branch is being worked on by more than one person at a time, due to the risk of causing unnecessary conflicts.

+## Code Owners

+Many parts of the code have owners, defined in the [`CODEOWNERS` file](../.github/CODEOWNERS).

+Code owners help to improve the quality of the code by:
+- Reviewing changes (see below)
+- Encouraging consistency and maintainability
+- Refactoring the code as it grows

+Normally each module or file has two or more owners that share these tasks.

 ## Code Reviews

 Code reviews are intended to help all of us grow as engineers and improve the quality of what we ship.